-When following the progression of one of the algebraic texts - in particular one of the more complicated specimens - one is tempted to trust the calculations - "it is no doubt true that IGI 6°56'40" is 8'38''24''', and if that was not the case, the modern edition of the text would certain have inserted a footnote" (certain writing errors have indeed been corrected above, so all calculations should be correct).
+When following the progression of one of the algebraic texts-in particular one of the more complicated specimens-one is tempted to trust the calculations-"it is no doubt true that IGI $6^{\circ}56'40''$ is 8'38''24''', and if that was not the case, the modern edition of the text would certain have inserted a footnote" (certain writing errors have indeed been corrected above, so all calculations should be correct).
 The reader who has been more suspicious will, on the other hand, have received a good training in sexagesimal arithmetic.

 That illustrates one of the functions of algebra in the curriculum: it provided a pretext for training the manipulation of difficult numbers.
-The aim of the school being the training of professional routines, intensive cultivation of sexagesimal arithmetic was obviously welcome.
+As the aim of the school was the training of professional routine, the intensive cultivation of sexagesimal arithmetic was obviously welcome.

 This observation can be transferred to our own epoch and its teaching of second-degree equations.
 Its aim was never to assist the copying of gramophone records or CDs to a cassette tape.
-But the reduction of complicated equations and the ensuing solution of second-degree equations is not the worst pretext for familiarizing students with the manipulation of symbolic algebraic expressions and the insertion of numerical values in a formula; it seems to have been difficult to find alternatives of more convincing direct practical relevance - and the general understanding and flexible manipulation of algebraic formulas and the insertion of numerical values in formulas are routines which are necessary in many jobs.
+But the reduction of complicated equations and the ensuing solution of second-degree equations is not the worst pretext for familiarizing students with the manipulation of symbolic algebraic expressions and the insertion of numerical values in a formula; it seems to have been difficult to find alternatives of more convincing direct practical relevance-and the general understanding and flexible manipulation of algebraic formulas and the insertion of numerical values in a numerical values in a numerical values in a numerical values and the insertion of numerical values in formulas are routines which are necessary in many jobs.